shimmy568/blog/source/_posts/docker-nodejs.md

 FROM node:8.10.0-alpine
 ```

-This line creates the docker container based off the image found [here](https://hub.docker.com/_/node/).
+This line creates the docker container based on the image found [here](https://hub.docker.com/_/node/).
 This image comes with nodejs in a lightweight os called [alpine](https://alpinelinux.org/) that's basically only used for docker.

 ---